 Critical thinking describes the process that we use to make decisions about important events and issues in our daily work and personal lives (PART, 2012).
-When reviewing research evidence, contextual factors, client preferences, and incorporating practitioner wisdom, it is vital to use a critical thinking lens, questioning and continually reflecting on the decisions and judgements that we make.
+When reviewing research evidence, contextual factors, child and family preferences, and incorporating practitioner wisdom, it is vital to use a critical thinking lens, questioning and continually reflecting on the decisions and judgements that we make.

 - The art of analyzing and evaluating our thinking with a view to developing a deliberate process

 - Guided by careful examination of beliefs and perspectives